imtobii/SinglePageCV/README.md

 # SinglePageCV
-creating  a CV page with only html url - https://imtobii.github.io/SinglePageCV/
+creating  a CV page with only html\n url - https://imtobii.github.io/SinglePageCV/